Grocery shopping. For some, it's the most dreaded household activity. For others, it's fun, or perhaps just a “necessary evil.”

 And here’s a time series plot that shows her spending over time:

 To create this time series plot in Minitab, we navigated to Graph > Time Series Plot.
-It was easy to see that Ginger’s spending appears random over time, filled with several higher dollar orders (likely her weekly bulk trip to stock up) and several smaller orders (things forgotten or extras needed throughout the week).
+It was easy to see the spending appears random over time, filled with several higher dollar orders (likely her weekly bulk trip to stock up) and several smaller orders (things forgotten or extras needed throughout the week).
 There doesn’t appear to be a trend or pattern.
 Almost all of her spending remained under $200 per trip, which is pretty good considering that many of her trips looked to be weekly bulk orders to feed her family of four.
 There were also very few outlier points with extremely high spending away from her consistent behavior to spend between $100 and $150 a 3-4 times per month.

 However, you’ll notice that the graph above isn’t the simplest to read.
 To make it easier to zone-in on monthly spending habits, we used the graph paneling feature in Minitab to divide the graph into more manageable pieces:

-The paneled graph makes it even easier to see that Ginger’s spending appears to be random, but consistently random!
+The paneled graph makes it even easier to see that spending appears to be random, but consistently random!
 For more on paneling, check out this help topic on Graph Paneling.

 Visualizing Spending Data by Day of the Week